Fake Birth Certificates A Growing Problem Amid Migrant Family Surge

 The Trump administration is now warning about "fake families" amid the surge of Central American migrants crossing the southern border.
 Border agents have noticed an uptick in adult immigrants traveling with minors who are not their children.
 The administration suspects foul play, but immigrant advocates say they're just trying to make it into the U.S. for a better life.

 "Cases of fake families are cropping up everywhere and children are being used as pawns," Homeland Security Secretary Kirstjen Nielsen told a congressional committee last week.
-"In fact, we have even uncovered child recycling rings, a process which innocent children are used multiple times to help migrants gain illegal entry."
+"In fact, we have even uncovered child recycling rings, a process in which innocent children are used multiple times to help migrants gain illegal entry."

 $1,500 per child, 13 times

 Nielsen singled out one particularly sordid case involving a Guatemalan woman living in Charleston, S.C.
-Officials say the woman would pair immigrant children with adults who were not their parents.
+Officials say the woman paired immigrant children with adults who are not their parents.
 They would present themselves at the border knowing that families traveling together are likely to be released to live in the U.S. until they get to immigration court.

 Adult immigrants who travel alone are usually detained or quickly deported.
 Local offices of Immigration and Customs Enforcement and the U.S. attorney declined to provide details about the case.

-Border Patrol Associate Intelligence Chief Carl McClafferty described the South Carolina case in an appearance with Nielsen and the president last month at the White House.
+Border Patrol Associate Intelligence Chief Carl McClafferty described the South Carolina case in an appearance with Nielsen and the president in February at the White House.

 "One of the indictments was a woman who was being paid $1,500 a child to take the children back to Guatemala who are not part of the actual family unit," he said.
 "She tried to do this 13 times."